kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 {{< /code >}}

-{{% figure src="https://kieranhealy.org/files/misc/ref-distribs-17-1.png" alt="Small multiple of gapminder data." caption="A Gapminder small multiple." %}}
+{{% figure src="https://kieranhealy.org/files/misc/distros-17-1.png" alt="Small multiple of gapminder data." caption="A Gapminder small multiple." %}}

 Sometimes, we're interested in comparing distributions across categories in something like this way.
 In particular, I'm interested in cases where we want to compare a distribution to some reference category, as when we look at subpopulations in comparison to an overall distribution.

 ## Generate some population and subgroup data

 Say we have some number of observed units, e.g., three thousand “counties” or whatever.
-Each county has some population.
-Across all counties, the population is distributed log-normally.
-Within counties, the populations are divided into three groups.
-The particular proportions of groups A, B, and C will vary across counties but always sum to one within each county.
+Each county has some population made up of three groups.
+Across all counties, each group has a measure of interest.
+The measures are all distributed normally but vary in their means and standard deviations.

 {{< code r >}}